Lessons learned from field demonstrations of model predictive control and reinforcement learning for residential and commercial HVAC: A review: Methodology

 This paper's literature review began by identifying studies that used MPC or RL in real-world residential or commercial buildings.
 Peer-reviewed publications, including journal articles and refereed conference proceedings, were found using search engines such as Google Scholar and Scopus, as well as databases from publishers such as Elsevier, IEEE, Taylor \& Francis, Springer and Wiley.
 When a more detailed journal version of a conference paper was available, the conference version was excluded.
 The figures and calculations in this paper do not include theses, dissertations, white papers, or technical reports.

 To manage the large body of literature, specific search strategies were used.
 Keywords such as ``field demonstration,'' ``experimental study,'' ``residential building,'' ``commercial building,'' ``model predictive control,'' ``reinforcement learning,'' and ``HVAC'' were frequently used to refine the search and identify relevant papers.
 These are only a few of the many keywords used during this process.
 The identified publications were organized into four tables (residential vs. commercial, papers vs. tests), each with a wide range of study characteristics as separate columns.
-A full, open-access version of this table can be found in \cite{JalilKhabbazi2025a}. \ref{sec:appendixa} contains two more concise versions of these tables, summarizing 24 residential (\autoref{tab:res}) and 80 commercial (\autoref{tab:com}) papers, respectively.
+A full, open-access version of this table can be found in \cite{field-demonstrations-HVAC-MPC-RL}. \ref{sec:appendixa} contains two more concise versions of these tables, summarizing 24 residential (\autoref{tab:res}) and 80 commercial (\autoref{tab:com}) papers, respectively.
 These tables include details such as publication year, control method, building and controlled space description, HVAC system description, test durations, objectives, and reported benefits along with the benchmarking approach.

 During the review process, we often contacted authors to gather information that we could not find in the reviewed papers.
 We contacted authors via email, LinkedIn, and in-person meetings at workshops and conferences.
 Of the 104 field studies reviewed, 45 required outreach to authors for further clarification.
 We reached out to 32 unique authors (some who wrote multiple papers), receiving responses from 26, with an 81\% response rate.
+A full list of the responding researchers is provided in the \nameref{sec:acknowledgments}.
 Questions about the other six papers remained unresolved due to, for example, changes in author affiliations or lack of contact information.
 For these studies, we tried to collect missing data by reading related conference papers, technical reports, theses, and dissertations.
 We also attempted to estimate parameters such as floor areas and locations ourselves using tools such as Google Maps.